PROMETHIA-27/happy_feet/README.md

 🐉 HERE BE DRAGONS 🐉

-`slither` privides tools for implementing character movement in the bevy engine, using avian3d for physics.
+`slither` privides tools for implementing character movement in the [bevy] game engine, using [avian] for physics.
 The main function is `move_and_slide` which, you guessed it, moves and slides the character along the world geometry.

 ```rust